Montana Alcohol Server Seller Training

 - Procedures for checking identification and acceptable forms of identification.
 This information must include a graphic of each type of acceptable form of identification.
 These include the following: current state or Canadian driver license or identification card current armed service identification, card valid passport or passport card, valid Montana temporary driver license and identification cards, valid Montana probationary driver license, Montana tribal identifications.

 - Techniques for refusing or denying alcohol sales or service.

 Why Choose Us

-We have over 25 years of experience of Restaurant and Bar business as an owner and manager.
+We have over 25 years of experience in Restaurant and Bar business as an owner and manager.
 We also have the knowledge and expertise on how to deal with tough situations.
-We also understand what you have had to deal with or will have to deal with when serving and selling alcohol.
+We understand what you have to deal with or will deal with when serving and selling alcohol.
 With over 12 years of teaching the Alcohol Server Education course and over 75k students successfully passed our training course.

 What Our Clients Say